Nikolas-Mendes/Nikolas-Mendes/README.md

 ---

 ## 🎓 Background
+- 🎓 Postgraduate student in Artificial Intelligence and Data Science.
 - 🎓 Degree in **Systems Analysis and Development**
 - 💼 Professional experience from **internship to developer roles**
 - 📈 Always seeking opportunities to grow as a **developer and contributor**